How to Export WhatsApp Chat to PDF: 5 Proven Methods

 Open WhatsApp Web, scan the QR code with your phone, and click into the chat you want to save.
 Press Ctrl+P on Windows or Cmd+P on Mac.
 In the print dialog, set the destination to Save as PDF.
 Chrome, Edge, Safari, and Firefox all have this built-in.

-Three browser-specific tips from our testing:
+Three browser-specific tips worth knowing:

 -